 Here are the answers to some of the questions that you may be thinking about.

 What should I wear?

-For the first few sessions just wear comfy clothes you can move in easily.
-Its important not to wear any jewellery, rings earrings watches etc as they can cause injury.
-When you are sure you want to continue, we can help you buy a karate suit, called a “Gi”
+For the first session just wear comfy clothes you can move in easily.
+It’s important not to wear any jewellery, rings earrings watches etc as they can cause injury.
+Our starter courses include the cost of a gi (uniform) and that will be given as soon as it is available (we hold some in stock, but generally have to order them in.
+Delivery can take a few days)

 What age can I start?

 We take students from about 6 years old and up.
 At the very young age, its more important that they have the ability, and wish to be able to concentrate through the lesson.
 We don’t want to put a child off karate by introducing it to them before they are ready!

 There is no upper age limit, though if you have not done any exercise for a long time, as with any exercise it would be worth checking with your doctor before starting.

 Our club is affiliated to the JKAE.
 (Japanese Karate Association England).
 This is the official governing body for JKA karate in England.
 Each year the JKAE holds special instructors courses to teach the teachers.
 This ensures a standard quality of instruction in any of the JKAE clubs in the country.